bingeli1212/nitrile-preview/doc/DOC-styles.md

   directions.
 The color of the drop shadow and opacity can be controlled by setting the 'shadowcolor' and 'shadowopacity' property to a different value.

++ id:1
++ id:lines

+  Set the ID.
+This is currently utilized by the SAMP block to set the default ID if it is not specifically set.